 - Go to the Recreation.gov website and type ‘Inyo National Forest – Wilderness Permits’ in the search field.
 Select the wilderness permits selection from the drop-down and then on the next screen, click on the ‘View Details’ button.

 *Or you can just click here if you don’t feel like typing and clicking.

 2. On the next screen, you can take a quick look at the ‘Important Dates’ as there is a special quota season for Cottonwood Pass.
-If you want to acquire a permit to hike before the quota season begins, you cannot reserve one online and will need to visit an Inyo National Forest Information Center to obtain a walk-up permit for the non-quota season.
+If you want to acquire a permit to hike before the quota season begins, you cannot reserve one online and will need to visit an Inyo National Forest Permit Issuing Location to obtain a walk-up permit for the non-quota season.

 3. When you’re ready, scroll back up and hit the button to ‘Explore Available Permits’

 4. NOTE: For the purpose of illustrating the permit process, I’ve chosen ‘Cottonwood Lakes’ since, at the time of updating this post, I was unable to select Cottonwood Pass.
 You will select ‘GT60 – Cottonwood Pass’, unless you would prefer to hike out of Cottonwood Lakes.